davisliu2006/HackThe6ix_2023/README.md

-# HackThe6ix 2023 — GuideBot
+# Hack The 6ix 2023 — GuideBot
 An intelligent navigation assistant that combats the challenges of visual impairment

 ## Inspiration